ov-studio/Vital.sandbox/readme.md

 ##

 **Vital.sandbox** is an open-source, high-performance sandbox built on Godot and powered by C++17 and Lua.
-<br/>Full control over rendering, networking, threading, and assets - one seamless workflow
+<br/>Full control over rendering, networking, threading, and assets — one seamless workflow.

 ## Getting Started